Overview

 - By Car – The A2 coastal road provides easy access; a small car park sits directly opposite the castle.
 If it fills, the nearby Magheracross Car Park offers a 10‑minute walk to the bridge.

-- Walking – The castle is a popular waypoint on the Causeway Coastal Route, a scenic drive that links the Giant’s Causeway, Carrick‑a‑Rede, and the Dark Hedges.
+- Walking – The castle is a popular waypoint on the Causeway Coastal Route and on the coastal footpath that leads to Carrick‑a‑Rede rope bridge.

 Website